 Estimation should help with this type of misconception.
-For example, to estimate $20 \times 40 = 800$ so the answer should be around 800 or a bit higher.
-So, if the student estimates before attempting the question he/she should realize that 115 is a long way from 800.
+For example, to estimate 20 x 40 = 800 so the answer should be around 800 or a bit higher.
+So, if the student estimates before attempting the question they should realize that 115 is a long way from 800.

 Another error and misconception when multiplying whole numbers is that students ignore the zeros in a number.
 Such as 2 x 504.
+This question can be read as two groups of 504, which is the double strategy.
 When students are urged to always estimate before beginning a question, they will be more than likely to catch their mistakes.
 When they estimate, they know that 2 x 504 is just a bit more than 1000.
 When they estimate, they realize that 108 would be an incorrect answer.
 This same misconception applies when dividing whole numbers containing dividends with zeros.

 504 instead of 5 04

-x 2 X 2
+x 2 Х 2

-108 10 80
+108 10 008